The guide to corporate credit card programs

 To estimate your monthly business expenses, tally up the total amount spent on your business credit cards in the past month.
 If your spending varies greatly or follows a seasonal pattern, report the average of the last 3–6 months.
 Exclude any payments made through ACH, check, or wire transfers.

-How to implement company credit cards
+How to implement a corporate credit card program

 Once you’ve decided on a card, the next step is to establish a corporate credit card policy.
 This policy should clearly outline which employees get corporate cards, permissible uses of the card, and spending limits.
 It's important to define what counts as a legitimate business expense and set guidelines for pre-approval of large or unusual expenditures.
-The policy should also include procedures for reporting lost or stolen cards and disputing unauthorized charges.
-By setting clear rules and expectations, a card policy helps prevent unauthorized employee spending and lets employees know what they can expect.

 Finally, you or your finance team should set up controls on employee card accounts.
 This involves configuring spending limits and restrictions based on each cardholder’s role and your company's budget.
 For example, you can set daily or monthly spending limits, limit transactions from certain types of vendors, or require approval for expenditures over a certain amount.
 Also, integrating the cards with your company’s accounting software can facilitate automated expense reporting, speeding up your month-end close.